virio-andreyana/data-science-for-esm/data-science-for-esm/13_build_YO_content.md

 mamba env create -f envs/environment.yaml
 ~~~

 takes care of both the correct `venv` creation, and packages installation.
-The only package requiring `pip` is the `highspy` solver, which we highly recommend for general use, and for that an installed `pip` is needed:
+The only package requiring `pip` is the `highspy` solver.
+We highly recommend `highspy` for general use, and for that an installed `pip` is needed:
 ~~~
 sudo apt install python3-pip -y pip install highspy
 ~~~

-Python is optimally used in a
+Python and `*.ipynb` are optimally used in an IDE.

-An IDE is also a prerequisite.
 Our recommendation is VSCode, used by the [PyPSA developers][15], due to ease of use, and being open-source.

 ---